tahsin4466/StartASM/README.md

 - Provides transitional conjunction to show the relationship as an attribute of instruction `by`
 - States explicitly the attribute operand `r2`

-StartASM will enforce type safety as checked at compile time.
+StartASM will enforce type safety as checked at runtime time.
 For example:

 `add r1 with r2 to r3`